 Key findings - Other chlorinated greenhouse gases.
-In addition to chloromethane and bromomethane described in section 2.2.6 and 2.2.7, the following six chlorinated gases are measured at the Zeppelin Observatory: Trichloroethane ( $CH_3CCl_3$ ), dichloromethane ( $CH_2Cl_2$ ), trichloromethane ( $CH_2Cl_2$ ), trichloroethene ( $CH_3CCl_3$ ), and carbon tetrachloride ( $CCl_4$ ).
+In addition to chloromethane and bromomethane described in section 2.2.6 and 2.2.7, the following six chlorinated gases are measured at the Zeppelin Observatory: Trichloroethane (CH_3CCl_3), dichloromethane (CH_2Cl_2), trichloromethane (CH_3Cl_3), trichloroethene (CH_3CCl_3), and carbon tetrachloride (CCl_4).
 The concentration of most of these gases are decreasing.
 Possible exceptions are trichloromethane and dichloromethane, which increased significantly from 2007 to 2017.
-However, the last three years the annual mean concentrations of trichloromethane at Zeppelin has decreased and dichloromethane seems to have stabilized.
+However, the last 3-4 years the annual mean concentrations of trichloromethane at Zeppelin has decreased.
+Dichloromethane also seemed to decrease from 2017 to 2019, but from 2020 to 2021 an increase of 9% was measured.

-This section describes the following components measured at the Zeppelin Observatory: Trichloroethane (also called methyl chloroform, $CH_3CCl_3$ ), dichloromethane ( $CH_2Cl_2$ ), trichloromethane (also called chloroform, $CHCl_3$ ), trichloroethene (TCE, $CHClCCl_2$ ), and tetrachloroethene (PCE, $CCl_2CCl_2$ ).
-The daily average concentrations are shown in Figure 37.
-Additionally, a new compound was added to the monitoring programme in 2015; Carbon tetrachloride ( $CCl_4$ ).
+This section describes the following components measured at the Zeppelin Observatory: Trichloroethane (also called methyl chloroform, CH3CCl3), dichloromethane (CH2Cl2), trichloromethane (also called chloroform, CHCl3), trichloroethene (TCE, CHClCCl2), and tetrachloroethene (PCE, CCl2CCl2).
+The daily average concentrations are shown in Figure 36.
+Additionally, carbon tetrachloride (CCl4) was included in the monitoring programme in 2015.
 The main sources of all these substances are solvents.

 The global fraction of trichloroethane (CH3CCl3), which is controlled under the Montreal Protocol, has been declining steadily since the peak values in the early 1990s.
 In 2016 the global amount of CH3CCl3 reaching the stratosphere was reduced by 98% of its maximum value (WMO, 2018).
-The measurements at Zeppelin show that the concentration has decreased to 1.5 ppt in 2020, a reduction of 96% since the measurements started in 2001.
+The measurements at Zeppelin show that the concentration has decreased to 1.4 ppt in 2021, a reduction of 96% since the measurements started in 2001.
 Today trichloroethane contributes negligible to the atmospheric chlorine burden.

-It is worth noting the strong increase in dichloromethane (violet) and trichloromethane (light blue) from 2007 to 2017, seen in Figure 36 and Figure 37.
+It is worth noting the strong increase in dichloromethane (violet) and trichloromethane (light blue) from 2007 to 2017, seen in Figure 35 and Figure 36.
 Dichloromethane has a lifetime of less than 6 months and responds rapidly to emissions changes, where about 90% has industrial origin.
 Its main applications are from paint strippers, degreasers, and solvents, in foam production and blowing applications or as an agricultural fumigant (WMO, 2011).
-The natural sources of dichloromethane, which account for ~10% of the total emission, is mainly from biomass burning and marine sources.
-At Zeppelin dichloromethane has increased by ~97% since 2001.
-However, the growth rate has decreased the last years and the annual mean concentration in 2020 was close to the 2017 value.
+The natural sources of dichloromethane, which account for ~10% of the total emissions, is mainly from biomass burning and marine sources.
+At Zeppelin dichloromethane has increased by ~119% since 2001.
+The growth rate seemed to stabilize after 2017, but from 2020 to 2021 an increase of as much as 9% has been measured.

-Figure 36: Daily averaged concentrations of chlorinated hydrocarbons at the Zeppelin observatory: For the period 2001-2020: Tetrachloroethene (grey), trichloroethane (red), trichloroethene (green), trichloromethane (light blue), and dichloromethane (violet).
-For the period 2010-2020: carbon tetrachloride (dark blue).
+Figure 35: Daily averaged concentrations of chlorinated hydrocarbons at the Zeppelin observatory: For the period 2001-2021: Tetrachloroethene (grey), trichloroethane (red), trichloroethene (green), trichloromethane (light blue), and dichloromethane (violet).
+For the period 2010-2021: carbon tetrachloride (dark blue).
 Solid lines are empirical fitted mixing ratios.

 Trichloromethane (light blue) has a lifetime of ~0.5 year, thus the response to emission changes is also relatively rapid.
 The annual mean value of trichloromethane at Zeppelin increased by 37% from 2001 to 2017 and similar increases were observed at other sites (e.g. Mauna Loa at Hawaii and Barrow in Alaska).
-However, there has been a clear decrease in trichloromethane at Zeppelin the last three years, and the annual mean concentration in 2020 was 2.3 ppt below the 2017 peak value.
+However, there has been a clear decrease in trichloromethane at Zeppelin the last four years, and the annual mean concentration in 2021 was 2.6 ppt below the 2017 peak value.
 The reason for these rapid changes is not yet clear, but they might be explained by natural sources.